Prop. 50 passes: See how your Sacramento-region neighborhood voted

 • Gov. Gavin Newsom and legislative Democrats placed the measure on the ballot to counter Republican-led gerrymandering efforts in Texas and other states.

-• It will takes weeks to count all the votes, but the initial returns show a majority of voters in the Sacramento region sided with Newsom’s measure.
+• It will take weeks to count all the votes, but the initial returns show a majority of voters in the Sacramento region sided with Newsom’s measure.

 California voters overwhelmingly approved Proposition 50, the California ballot measure to redraw congressional district lines in California to favor Democrats in at least five of the state’s 52 districts.